From ancient civilizations to incredible beaches to increible city life, Asia will definitely mystify and amaze any traveller.

 A small island in the northeastern part of the Bay of Bengal, St. Martin’s Island has increasingly become a popular tourist attraction.
-With hotel resorts on the island, you can enjoy the beautiful beach under the sun while marveling at the beautiful coral reef.
-It is possible to walk around the entire island in just one day since it’s only 8 square kilometers.
+With hotel resorts on the island, you can enjoy the beautiful beach under the sun while marvelling at the beautiful coral reef.
+It is possible to walk around the entire island in just one day since it’s only 8 square kilometres.

 5. Tajhat Palace – Rangpur:

-On the outskirts of the city of Rangpur sits this early 20th century palace.
-The palace was declared a national monument in 1995 and the Rangpur Museum was established in its second floor.
-The museum is home to many 10th and 11th centuries artifacts, examples of Sanskrit and Arabic manuscripts and examples of black Hindu carvings.
+On the outskirts of the city of Rangpur sits this early 20th-century palace.
+The palace was declared a national monument in 1995 and the Rangpur Museum was established on its second floor.
+The museum is home to many 10th and 11th centuries artefacts, examples of Sanskrit and Arabic manuscripts and examples of black Hindu carvings.

-The Islamic Republic of Pakistan is the site of several ancient cultures including an 8,500 year old Neolithic site.
-The current-day Pakistan was home to many empires including the Achaemenid.
+The Islamic Republic of Pakistan is the site of several ancient cultures including an 8,500-year-old Neolithic site.
+Current-day Pakistan was home to many empires including the Achaemenid.
 Pakistan gained its independence in 1947 and officially drafted its constitution in 1956.
 Pakistan’s capital is Islamabad and its largest city is Karachi.

 What Not to Miss in Pakistan